rodneyosodo/variational-quantum-classifier-on-heartattack/Notes/3findings.md

 ![](../Output/Figures/parameterisedcircuit.png)

-6. We create another functions that checks the parity of the bit string passed. hence if the parity is even it returns a yes and if the parity is odd it returns a no
+6. We create another function that checks the parity of the bit string passed.
+Hence if the parity is even it returns a yes and if the parity is odd it returns a no @Rodney please explain why this choice and that other options exist
 ```python
 def assign_label(self, bit_string):
     """